 Can my child be released to someone other than a parent?

 If I need to get a message to my child during the school day, how can I do it?

 If a child needs to have a message delivered to them during the school day, the parent/guardian can contact the school’s office either by phone or email.
 The message will be delivered from that point to the child.
 Do not email the teacher directly as our teachers may not have time during their day to check their email during school hours.

 Chapel Families are made up of a teacher/leader and at least one student per grade.
 These families meet in designated spots before chapel.
 They sit together during chapel and do special projects together throughout the year.

 What is Immanuel’s policy on technology?

-Children will have access to technology during class time and lab time,.
+Children will have access to technology during class time and lab time.
+We currently have laptop carts, Chromebook carts, iPad carts, along with iPads and other computers in the clasroom.
 All students are required to sign a Technology Use form at the beginning of the year.
 This acknowledges that technology will be used appropriately and for school purposes only.

 Are appropriate web filters applied to all devices?

 Yes, Immanuel's employs a web-based internet security and web filtering service for our entire network and Wi-Fi.